Reflections and Retreats

 In the Office of Faith and Service we create a space for reflection that allows our students to deepen their connection with themselves, their beliefs, with each other, and the larger global community.

-Through our reflection program we challenge students to look at how through their service and service-learning they can be most effective at enhancing justice and equity for all individuals.
+Through our reflection programs we challenge students to look at how through their service and service-learning they can be most effective at enhancing justice and equity for all individuals.
 We help students identify and critique their motives for engaging in service while simultaneously instilling in them the commitment to work for social justice.
 We take a faith-based and spiritual perspective to enhance an individual's ability to engage effectively in service for social justice and give students the opportunity to remain persistent in their goals of service.

-SORA (Senior Out Reflecting Again) Soirees
+SORA (Seniors Out Reflecting Again) Soirees

 4 "U"s Retreat